 The 20-20 rule

 Try and close your eyes for at least 20 seconds every 20 minutes to relieve the impact of over-exposure to screens.
-Try not to rub your eyes; instead heat the palms of your hands and gently cup your eyes allowing the heat to soothe them.
-Blinking often will also help in moistening your eyes and refreshing them
+Try not to rub your eyes; instead, heat the palms of your hands and gently cup your eyes allowing the heat to soothe them.
+Blinking often will also help moisten your eyes and refresh them

 Eye Exercises